rhsimplex/matprojgeom/README.md

 Building c/a regressor... done.
 MAE: 0.2
 Enter composition to predict, or 'q' to quit.
 Please include numbers for all elements (e.g. Li21Si5, Al2Ti1):
 ```
+Accuracy is defined as the number of correct answers over all predections.
+MAE is mean average error.

 Here you can input a composition, for instance: "Au5Cu7Mg2".
 You should see output like this:

 ```